How do you tell if a grape is ripe? If you answered, "by the taste", you are right! You can also tell by pH and Brix testing.

 But, there are also other measures of ripeness.
 For starters, there are the characteristics of the seeds.
 When grapes are unripe, the seeds are green and as they ripen they become tan and finally turn brown.
-Also, before ripening, the seeds are chewy and the pulp clings to the seeds but when ripe, the seeds become crunchy and the pulp no longer clings but separates easily.
+Also, before ripening, the seeds are chewy and the pulp clings to the seeds.
+When ripe, the seeds become crunchy and the pulp no longer clings but separates easily.

 If you are a winemaker, there are also other factors - chemistry stuff like pH and Brix.

 We use two instruments, (both purchased from my affiliate partner) a pH meter and a refractometer.
-The pH meter is used to tell the pH level or acidity of the grapes and the refractometer measures the Brix which is the amount of sugar in the grapes.
+The pH meter is used to tell the pH level or acidity of the grapes.
+The refractometer measures the Brix which is the amount of sugar in the grapes.
 The wineries like to know the pH and Brix levels before harvest.
 So far this season, we have done 4 samples to find out how the ripening process is coming.

-When we take samples, it is a random sample of 8 – 10 clusters per acre.
+When we take samples, it is a random sample of 8 - 10 clusters per acre.
 It gives us a lot of exercise walking the rows!
 We predetermine which plants the clusters will be picked from and then alternate where on the vines the clusters are picked (above the cordon, below the cordon, to the right or to the left of the trunk).
-To further insure a random sample, the person is to stop at the predetermined plant and without looking, reach to the area to be sampled and pick the first cluster touched.
-If you look at the plant, it is only natural to pick the best looking cluster (even if you are trying not to) and then the sample is no longer random.
+To further insure a random sample, the person is to stop at the predetermined plant and without looking, reach to the area to be sampled.
+Then, pick the first cluster touched.
+If you look at the plant, it is only natural to pick the best looking cluster (even if you are trying not to).
+But then the sample is no longer random.

 Once the sample is gathered, the clusters are brought home, weighed and the juice is extracted.
-The weight of the clusters helps determine what the crop load is so the wineries know how many grapes to expect.
+The weight of the clusters helps determine what the crop load is.
+Once we know that, the wineries know how many grapes to expect.

-To juice the grapes, we have always used a jelly masher (not really sure what you call it) that you can see John using in Grapes – Are They Ripe Yet?
+To juice the grapes, we have always used a jelly masher (not really sure what you call it) that you can see John using in Grapes - Are They Ripe Yet?
 But, this year, I purchased a Breville juicer (affiliate link) that works great!
-We do hang a towel from the shelf above to help deflect any seeds that are spit out since we are juicing so much at once, a lot of seeds get thrown out.
+We hang a towel from the shelf above to help deflect any seeds that are spit out.
+Since we are juicing so much at once, a lot of seeds get thrown out.

 As you might guess, we have a lot of grape juice.
-We enjoy drinking it until it gets to about 24 Brix and then it is so sweet that we dilute it with water.
-But, no matter what the Brix, once added to John’s wine, it makes great sangria!
+It sure gets sweet as we get closer to harvest.
+But, no matter what the Brix, once added to John's wine, it makes great sangria!

 The final step - after clean up - is to notify the wineries.